 - a.
-Schools must work directly with each relevant Industry Training Organisation (ITO) for assessing Candidates against industry-related standards. - b.
-Schools assessing standards managed by an ITO must engage in the national moderation system managed by the ITO.
+Schools must work directly with each relevant Transitional Industry Training Organisation (TITO) or Workforce Development Council (WDC) for assessing Candidates against industry-related standards. - b.
+Schools assessing standards managed by a Transitional ITO or WDC must engage in the national moderation system managed by the Transitional ITO or WDC.
 Information about the requirements of each system is found in the Consent and Moderation Requirements (CMR) document attached to each Assessment Standard.